wqking/obfupy/doc/transformer_rewriter.md

 # Transformer Rewriter

 Rewriter is the core and most useful transformer.
-Rewriter rewrites Python code into different structure.
+Rewriter rewrites Python code into a different structure.

 ## Features

-- Rewrite `if` condition with many confusing branches.
+- Rewrite the "if" conditional to include many confusing branches.
 - Rename local variable names.
-- Extract function and make original function call the extracted one, then rename the arguments in the extracted function.
+- Extract the function and have the original function call the extracted function, then rename the parameters in the extracted function.
-- Make alias for function arguments.
+- Create alias for function arguments.
-- Obfuscate number and string constants and replace them with random variable names.
+- Obfuscate numeric and string constants and replace them with random variable names.
-- Replace built-in function names such as `print` with random variable names.
+- Replace built-in function names (e.g. "print") with random variable names.
-- Add no-effect control flows to `for` and `while`.
+- Add useless control flow to `for` and `while`.
 - Remove doc strings.

 ## Import